Site Directors’ Message

 We have a flexible call with overnight call options for some rotations.
 Most call shifts are evenings and end at 11 pm.
 Call is flexible in the second year.

-We also have very strong leadership in our residents and actively collaborate with all 17 residents to improve the program experience.
-Please contact Andrea or Monika if you have any questions.
+We also have very strong leadership in our residents and actively collaborate with them to improve the program experience.
+Please contact our Lead Residents if you have any questions.
 For more information on what is happening at our site please visit https://abbotsfordfamilymed.wordpress.com/

 Abbotsford is known as the “City in the Country”.
 The city is surrounded by beautiful mountains and farmland but has great amenities in close proximity to the city center.
 Please check out http://www.abbotsford.ca/ for more on our beautiful community.

 What made you choose the Abbotsford Site?

 Abbotsford is similar to the kind of city that I would like to practice in – it’s small (150,000) and has a strong sense of community.
 The family doctors here are full-service so there are opportunities for me to learn a broad range of family medicine.
 While it’s small enough that there’s minimal competition for learning, and it’s large enough that you have access to most specialists.

 What are some of the unique learning opportunities at this training site?